Summer in Normandy - French Language, History, & Culture (in French) - ISEP Direct

 PROGRAM HIGHLIGHTS

-• Live with a host family and gain insight into French family life while improving your French speaking and listening skills
+• Choose to live with a local host family for two or four weeks and gain insight into French family life while improving your French speaking and listening skills.

 LIFE ABROAD